 Montana state law provides for employees to receive compensation for medical treatment and lost wages for injuries incurred at work.
 Additionally, in some cases, if your injuries were not work-related or if certain factors apply in your case, you may also win damages for pain and suffering.

-The Great Falls eye injury attorneys of Kovacich Snipes, P.C. know that every case is unique and that is why we give each case the care and attention it deserves.
-Call Kovacich Snipes, P.C. today to schedule your free consultation.
+The Great Falls eye injury attorneys of Kovacich Snipes Johnson, P.C. know that every case is unique and that is why we give each case the care and attention it deserves.
+Call Kovacich Snipes Johnson, P.C. today to schedule your free consultation.
 Your injury attorney will listen to you describe your situation and answer any questions you may have.
 You pay no fee unless we win you a settlement or verdict, so there is no risk to you.
-Let Kovacich Snipes, P.C. help you get the compensation you deserve after your eye injury.
+Let Kovacich Snipes Johnson, P.C. help you get the compensation you deserve after your eye injury.